The Graduate Program in Journalism

 Program Requirements for the Master’s Degree

 Course units may be counted to meet the requirements of only one degree.
 The courses used to fulfill master’s degree requirements must represent new work beyond the components of the undergraduate program.
 Normally a grade point average (GPA) of 3.0 or better satisfies the requirement for high academic standing.
 Graduation requires a GPA of 3.0 or better.
-To count toward the M.A. units, all courses must be taken for a letter grade if offered as such, and courses in related areas outside the department must be approved by the student’s advisor.
+To count toward the master’s degree, all courses must be taken for a letter grade if offered as such, and the five required elective courses must be approved by the student’s advisor and the Director of the Graduate Program in Journalism.
 Units earned in courses below the 100 level may not be counted towards the minimum unit requirement for the master’s degree.
-If approved by the Director of the Graduate Program in Journalism, coursework taken after summer of freshman year may be counted toward the 45 units of unduplicated work.

 First Graduate Quarter